 Indicator (a) The North Carolina Department of Public Safety includes the state's law enforcement agency.
 The Department of Public Safety has local law enforcement agencies complete criminal investigations at its state juvenile facilities.
-Wake Regional Juvenile Detention Center's Director has received specialized training in completing sexual assault investigations.
+Lenoir Youth Development Center's Assistant Director has received specialized training in completing sexual assault investigations.
 The North Carolina Department of Public Safety was able to train a cadre of staff members on how to complete sexual assault investigations.
 The agency has sufficient staff to ensure each facility has sufficiently trained investigative staff.
-In addition to the WRJDC Director, there are several other staff in the region including the Regional Director who have completed the training.
-The state PREA office will work to ensure additional staff are trained at each facility.
-The current course is completed in a classroom setting which has been impacted by the COVID-19 outbreak.
+In addition to the LYDC Assistant Director, there are several other staff in the region including the Regional Director who have completed the training.
+The Agency can provide an investigator from another facility if the Assistant Director is away at the time of an incident.